Kim-Quirk/Python-Tutorial/2-linked-list.md

 In Python, a Linked List is similar to an array.
 It's a way to store a collection of information.
 However, unlike an array, a linked list stores its information randomly in memory.
 Each element in a linked list stores a piece of information randomly in memory, then also holds a reference pointing to the next item in the linked list.

 ## **Linked List Syntax**
-A link list is comprized of nodes.
+A link list is comprised of nodes.
 Each node stores a value (our information) and a link to the next node in the list.
 This link will point to the next node's memory location so we can keep our list all together.

 ![Visualization of Linked List](images/linkedlist1.PNG)